kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/writing-as-a-process.md

 ---

-Now that we have explored what good writing looks like, we are going dive into how you can go about creating good text.
+Now that we have explored how to evaluate writing and what good writing looks like, we are going dive into how you can go about creating good text.

 This course takes a process approach to improve writing skills.
 Therefore it is worth reflecting on how you currently write and how well your current process is serving your needs.